What is a HIPAA Business Associate Agreement?

 What is a Business Associate Agreement (BAA)?

-A Business Associate Agreement (BAA) is a legally binding contract between a Covered Entity (Healthcare provider, health insurance companies, company health plans, etc.) and a Business Associate (BA) (Third party administrators (TPA), health insurance agent, IT professionals, attornies, etc.).
-This agreement outlines each party’s safeguarding Protected Health Information (PHI) responsibilities.
+A Business Associate Agreement (BAA) is a legally binding business associate contract between a Covered Entity (healthcare provider, health insurance companies, company health plans, etc.) and a Business Associate (BA) (Third party administrators (TPA), health insurance agent, IT professionals, attorneys, etc.).
+This agreement, required by law, outlines each party’s safeguarding responsibilities for Protected Health Information (PHI).

 Why are BAAs Important?

-HIPAA requires Covered Entities to ensure that BAs they work with meet specific security standards for handling PHI.
+HIPAA privacy rules require Covered Entities to ensure the BAs they work with meet the specific security standards necessary to handle protected health information.
 A BAA helps demonstrate this commitment and protects both parties in case of a data breach.

 Who is a Business Associate (BA)?

-Any person or organization providing services to a Covered Entity that may involve access to PHI is considered a BA.
+Any person or entity providing services to a Covered Entity that may involve access to or disclosure of PHI is considered a BA.

 Common BAs include: